aisymz/aisymz/README.md

 # 💫 About Me:

-Halo, saya A'isy Muhammad Zain, seorang Fresh Graduate dari Universitas Pendidikan Indonesia, Jurusan Pendidikan Geografi (2024) yang kini mengalihkan fokus karier ke dunia teknologi.
-Melalui bootcamp intensif Full Stack Developer di Harisenin, saya menemukan minat mendalam menjadi Front-End Developer.
-Saya bersemangat dalam membangun antarmuka pengguna (UI) yang responsif, intuitif dan fungsional.
+Hello, I'm A'isy Muhammad Zain, a recent graduate from Universitas Pendidikan Indonesia with a degree in Geography Education (2024), now shifting my career focus to the technology industry.
+Through an intensive Full Stack Developer bootcamp at Harisenin, I discovered a deep interest in becoming a Front-End Developer.
+I am passionate about building user interfaces (UI) that are responsive, intuitive, and functional.

-- 🔭 Saat ini saya sedang mencari kesempatan kerja sebagai Front-End Developer.
+🔭 I am currently looking for job opportunities as a Front-End Developer.

-- 🌱 Saya sedang memperdalam React.js, Redux, dan teknologi web modern lainnya.
+🌱 I am currently deepening my skills in React.js, Redux, and other modern web technologies.

-- 📫 Hubungi saya: **zainaisy23@gmail.com**
+📫 How to reach me: zainaisy23@gmail.com

-- 😄 Fun fact: Saya menikmati proses mengubah ide kompleks menjadi solusi digital yang user-friendly.
+😄 Fun fact: I enjoy the process of turning complex ideas into user-friendly digital solutions.

 ---